On-Ice Officials Must Comply with Pennsylvania Act 15 Screening Policy

 2) All level 1 officials who were not registered USAH Officials as of December 31, 2014 and reside or officiate in Pennsylvania may not accept any assignments until completing the all three (3) Checks (FBI, State Police and Child Abuse Certificates).

-3) All On-ice Game officials shall be required to submit their valid screening credentials to the Affiliate, either by mail, fax or email.
+3) All On-ice Game officials shall be required to submit their valid screening credentials to the Affiliate, by mail.

 4) The Affiliate shall maintain a database of those officials that have completed the PA Act 15 screening process and have appropriately filed their credentials with the Affiliate.
 You must send in a copy of your completed screening in order to be considered "complete" with all of your necessary requirements.

-7) For those officials that DO NOT reside in the Commonwealth of Pennsylvania, you are not required to complete the PA Act 15 screening process, unless you plan on officiating games within the Commonwealth of Pennsylvania.
-The same process will apply for out-of-state officials.
+6) For those officials that DO NOT reside in the Commonwealth of Pennsylvania, you are not required to complete the PA Act 15 screening process unless you plan on officiating games within the Commonwealth of Pennsylvania.
+The same process will apply for in-district or out-of-district officials.